FOLLOW US

 Taxis

+Metered taxis from larger firms are generally reliable.
 Where possible get hotels or restaurants to book you a reputable taxi.
 Always make sure the driver identifies themself before setting off.
-If you book a taxi online or through an app, make sure the details of the vehicle and driver match those given by the company.
+If you book taxis using the Grab app, which is similar to Uber – you can make sure the details of the vehicle and driver match those given by the company.

 Buses and coaches

-Bus and coach crashes are not uncommon and more likely at night.
+Bus and coach crashes are not uncommon and are more likely at night.
 Vehicles are often poorly maintained.
 Night bus drivers may become tired but continue driving, resulting in sometimes fatal crashes.

 Sea travel

-Safety regulations and standards vary and are not the same as in the UK.
 Check with your tour guide about the safety record and registration of boats, and the certification of staff.
 Make sure you get a full safety briefing and have a life jacket when joining any boat.

 Extreme weather and natural disasters